Amzani/apidesk-sdk-test-def/docs/models/components/createcompanyrequestemailstype.md

 # CreateCompanyRequestEmailsType

-Defines the nature of the email address, such as 'personal', 'work', or 'support'.
-This classification aids in understanding the context and intended use of each email address.
-It is optional and can be omitted if not applicable.
+Defines the type of email address, such as 'work', 'personal', or 'support'.
+This categorization helps in organizing and managing email communications related to the company.
+It is optional and can be specified to provide additional context.

 ## Example Usage